Lyme disease and working sick

 2

-Struggling with Lyme disease and working sick is an all-too-common scenario for patients who feel forced to push through fatigue, pain, and brain fog just to keep their jobs.
-Many describe it as a daily balancing act — choosing between financial survival, responsibility to family, and the toll that work takes on their health.
+After 37 years treating Lyme disease, I’ve seen patients struggling with Lyme disease and working sick as an all-too-common scenario.
+They feel forced to push through fatigue, pain, and brain fog just to keep their jobs.
+Many describe it as a daily balancing act—choosing between financial survival, responsibility to family, and the toll that work takes on their health.
+This dilemma reflects broader ethical questions in Lyme disease care, including whether patients receive adequate support, recognition, and accommodations when illness persists after treatment—a critical challenge in Lyme disease recovery.

 Symptoms That Undermine Work Performance